 Sate is a spicy Asian condiment.
-There are many different types of sate, some include peanuts as the main ingredient, some come in powder form while others are more liquid.
+There are many different types of sate.
+Some include peanuts as the main ingredient, and some come in powder form, while others are more liquid.

 This recipe requires just 8 ingredients plus one that is totally optional.

-- Annatto oil: While totally optional, the addition of annatto oil gives the sate a nice red/orange hue.
-If not using, substitute with more vegetable oil.
+- Annatto seeds: While totally optional, the addition of annatto seeds gives the sate a nice red/orange hue.

 - Chili: There is no sate without some spiciness!

 - Garlic: While this sate is not super garlicky, it does add extra flavor.

 - Shallots: I went with shallots as they are less pungent than onions, plus they give the sate a natural sweetness.

 - Salt and sugar: You can use white sugar or coconut sugar, although I had the best results with maple syrup as it tends to mix better with the oil.

 HOW TO MAKE SATE